 - E-Mentor Program: Do not have enough time to be a Mentor?
 Then sign up to be an E-Mentor.
 Simply grant us permission for current La Verne Law students to contact you via email with short career related questions about your specific practice area.

 - Career Panels: Share your expertise by sitting on a career panel.
 Your valuable practice experience can positively impact our law students.
 And who knows who might sit next to you on a panel?

 To get involved, simply fill out our Attorney Registration Form and we will contact you as opportunities open up.

-The University of La Verne College of Law requires employers using its placement services and facilities to abide by the University of La Verne standards on nondiscrimination.
+The University of La Verne College of Law and Public Service requires employers using its placement services and facilities to abide by the University of La Verne standards on nondiscrimination.
 Please review the policies below to ensure that no such discrimination occurs in hiring, promotion, or compensation for work assignments.

 Notice of Nondiscrimination

-The University of La Verne College of Law is fully approved by the American Bar Association (Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association, 321 North Clark Street, Chicago, IL 60654, (312) 988-6738).
-The College of Law is one of four colleges of the University of La Verne, and we adhere to the nondiscrimination policy set forth below:
+The University of La Verne College of Law and Public Service is accredited by the State Bar of California.
+The College of Law and Public Service is one of five colleges of the University of La Verne, and we adhere to the nondiscrimination policy set forth below: